When you woke up this morning, did you jump straight onto your social platforms to see what you missed overnight?

 It can get difficult trying to keep up with everything going on and it’s time-consuming even trying, right?

-Cue the social feed aggregator.
+Cue the social media aggregator.

 Social media aggregators, like TINT, are tools that allow you to bring together updates and posts from numerous different platforms and curate them in one place.